 stone village high in the hills, feasting on local specialties

 cooked over an open fire.
-Continue to the top of Mount Vidova,
+Continue to the top of Vidova Gora,

 the highest peak in the Dalmatian islands, and shuttle down to

-Cruise to the island of Korčula, sailing past Hvar’s western
+Cruise to the island of Korčula, passing by Hvar’s western

-medieval city of Korčula Marco Polo’s hometown, then check
+medieval city of Korčula, thought by some historians to be Marco Polo’s hometown, then check

 into our boutique hotel just across the channel in Orebič, on